Ankit Bhardwaj

-Ankiit Bhardwaaj is an Indian film and television actor.
+Ankiit Bhardwaaj is an Indian film Actor and writer, Director.
 He made his debut with the Hollywood movie Desires of the Heart (2013 film) as Gopal from India.
 Ankiit bhardwaaj got best actor male award for his film LOVE YOU MHAARI JAAN in rajasthan film festival 2023.

 He had started his career in Indian television industry with Zee TV series Sapne Suhane Ladakpan Ke in which he played the role of Vachan Singh.
 Later he also played as Viren in the love drama series O Gujariya: Badlein Chal Duniya featured on Channel V. He has also performed the role of Sanjay in Colors channel popular show Thapki Pyaar Ki and role of Chandrasen - Prince of Marwar in Sony Entertainment Television's show Bharat Ka Veer Putra – Maharana Pratap.

 He has also played the lead role in movie based on Patel Andolan for Reservation Humein Haq Chahiye...Haq Se.